Local and non-local $p$-energies on metric measure spaces

 \section{Introduction}

-Let us recall a classical result.
-Let $(X,d,m)$ be a $d_h$-Ahlfors regular metric measure space.
+Let us recall several classical results.
+First, let $(X,d,m)$ be a $d_h$-Ahlfors regular metric measure space.
 Assume that there exists a Brownian motion, or equivalently, a strongly local regular Dirichlet form, whose associated heat kernel satisfies the following two-sided sub-Gaussian estimates:

 where $d_w$ is a new parameter called the walk dimension, which is typically strictly greater than 2 on fractals.
 By the classical subordination technique (see, for example, \cite{Kum03, Pie08}), for any $\beta\in(0,d_w)$, the stable-like quadratic form